 iOS and Android devices have screen time settings that allow you to allocate a certain amount of time per day for each app.
 You will get a notification when you are about to hit the limit, and once it is passed, it will be temporarily locked till the next day.

 Additionally, you can practice mindful screen usage.
 Here, you set a timer for a specific activity to create a proper balance.
 For instance, you can set a 20-minute timer for browsing social media.
-Once the alarm goes off, you then move on to a different activity, like going for a walk or reading a book.
+Once the alarm goes off, you move on to a different activity, like going for a walk or reading a book.

 7. Designate Device-free Zones

-Also, it is advisable to keep your devices out of the bedroom so that the blue light emitted from the screen does not disturb the quality of sleep.
+Also, it is advisable to keep your devices out of the bedroom so that the blue light emitted from the screen does not disturb the quality of your sleep.

 8. Explore a New Hobby